Daryes/ansible-roles/roles/web-apache/README.md

   (only http, no ssl support)

 The role will use the template to create one file per server_name,  with the required configuration for a http virtual host working as a reverse proxy using the proxy_pass command.
 Required settings for ssl activation are also integrated.
+The module 'rewrite' is required and must be explitely activated.

 | Parameter | Description | Type | Default value |